 Gestalt therapy refers to a form of psychotherapy that derives from the gestalt school of thought.
-It was developed in the late 1940s by Fritz Perls and is guided by the relational theory principle that every individual is a whole (mind, body and soul), and that they are best understood in relation to their current situation as he or she experiences it.
+Developed in the late 1940s by Fritz Perls, gestalt therapy is guided by the relational theory principle that every individual is a whole (mind, body and soul) and that they are best understood in relation to their current situation as he/she experiences it.

 It is the aim of a gestalt therapist to promote a non-judgemental self-awareness that enables clients to develop a unique perspective on life.
-By helping an individual to become more aware of how they think, feel and act in the present moment, gestalt therapy provides insight into ways in which he or she can alleviate their current issues and distress in order to aspire to their maximum potential.
+By helping an individual to become more aware of how they think, feel and act in the present moment, gestalt therapy provides an insight into ways in which a person can alleviate any current issues and distress they are experiencing in order to aspire to their maximum potential.

 Key concepts of gestalt therapy

 Gestalt therapy works through the interconnection of key concepts.
 These offer insight into the processes involved in therapy sessions between the therapist and client(s).

 Person-centred awareness - Focusing on the present and imagining it divorced from the future and past is considered essential.
 The process follows an individual’s experience in a way that does not involve seeking out the unconscious, but staying with what is present and being aware.

 Respect - Clients, whether an individual, group or family, are treated with profound respect by a gestalt therapist.
 Providing a balance of support and challenge is key to helping those taking part to feel comfortable about opening up, and acknowledging areas of resistance.

 Emphasis on experience - The gestalt approach focuses on experience in terms of a person’s emotions, perceptions, behaviours, body sensations, ideas and memories.
 A therapy encourages the client to ‘experience’ in all of these ways, vividly in the here and now.